EliAndrewC/l7r/setting/l7r.md

 This is the most famous sword possessed by the Riori lineage, and is the familial sword of the governor of Owari, who has always been a Riori ever since Akodo Riori swore fealty to Lord Akodo and was assigned as a retainer to Akodo Damasu at the dawn of the Empire.
 The rhyme of the names is intentional - Ohari means "big needle" and Owari is the "end" of the domain, acting as a bulwark against foreign invaders, with the Riori lineage forever an important line of defense.

 The sword gained its reputation during the Gozoku.
-The Tsume house and their allies pushed south - prior to the Gozoku there were two Crane clan domains to the north of Imperial lands, with the rest of the Crane being to the south, and the Crane sought to conquer a strip of Lion lands to join the north and south together, along with forcing the Seppun to forfeit some of their own holdings through political machinations in the Imperial Court.
+The Tsume house and their allies pushed south - prior to the Gozoku there were two Crane Clan domains to the north of Imperial lands, with the rest of the Crane being to the south, and the Crane sought to conquer a strip of Lion lands to join the north and south together, along with forcing the Seppun to forfeit some of their own holdings through political machinations in the Imperial Court.

 Tsume Nobura was made the daimyo of the new Nobura domain, and while acting as general of his new retainers, he tried to expand his holdings by pushing into Hiyu lands.
 The Damasu contributed troops to the support of their southern neighbors, and General Fumikazu personally struck down General Nobura, piercing his armor with his family sword Ohari, which stabbed (rather than slashed) through the heavy armor like a needle passing through cloth, scattering his troops and winning the battle in that moment.